Tahaʻa: Climate

 The hot season, from November to April (the austral summer).

 The cold season, from May to October (the austral winter).

 Flora and fauna

 Tahaʻa is covered with lush vegetation, mostly coconut trees.

 Its waters are teeming with crabs, barracudas, gray sharks, Napoleon wrasses, dolphins, oysters and corals.

 Demographics

-The main village is Patio and the population was 4,869 inhabitants in the 2002 census.

 The evolution of the number of inhabitants is known through the population censuses carried out in the municipality since 1971.
-As of 2006, INSEE publishes annually the legal populations of municipalities, but the law on local democracy of February 27, 2002, in its articles on the population census, introduced population censuses every five years in New Caledonia, French Polynesia, Mayotte and the Wallis and Futuna Islands, which was not the case before.
+The law on local democracy of February 27, 2002, in its articles on the population census, introduced population censuses every five years in New Caledonia, French Polynesia, Mayotte and the Wallis and Futuna Islands, which was not the case before.

 For the municipality, the first comprehensive census under the new system was conducted in 2002, previous censuses having been conducted in 1996, 1988, 1983, 1983, 1977 and 1971.

-In 2017, the municipality had 5,234 inhabitants, an increase of 0.27% over 2012.